Updated on October 23, 2022

 Superheroes punching Nazis

 It goes without saying that World War II’s boom in superheroes saw many of them fighting Hitler and Nazis.
-Even today, superheroes occasionally find themselves forced to fight Nazis (via time-travel, suspended animation, modern day neo-Nazis, etc.).
+Even today, superheroes occasionally find themselves forced to fight Nazis (via time travel, suspended animation, modern-day neo-Nazis, etc.).

 Related to such, the most famous Captain America cover’s his very first appearance, where he’s punching out Hitler.
-This came out in March 1941, some months before the United States entered the war.
+“Captain America Comics” #1 is cover-dated March 1941, some months before the United States entered the war.